zakir2k/stripe-checkout-form/README.md

 # stripe-checkout-form

-Clone the repo.
+1. Clone the repo.
 Navigate into the repo.

-Run >gem install.  (run sudo gem install, if gem install fails).
+2. Run >gem install.  (run sudo gem install, if gem install fails).

-Replace the 'INSERT STRIPE API KEYS' in app.rb and views/form.erb with your own Stripe Dashboard API keys.
+3. Replace the 'INSERT STRIPE API KEYS' in app.rb and views/form.erb with your own Stripe Dashboard API keys.

-Run the app locally with > ruby app.rb
+4. Run the app locally with > ruby app.rb in your Terminal.

-Navigate in your browser to http://localhost:4567/
+5. Navigate in your browser to http://localhost:4567/

+To exit your application. please use ctrl+c in your Terminal.